catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 How can I interact with my project?
 ###################################

-In the previous section, we learned about the various services the Catalyst Cloud offers.
+In the previous section, we learned about the various services Catalyst Cloud offers.
 Now we'll learn about the various ways you can interact with these services.